 - 2. At the Jr./Sr. High School attendance shall be taken at the beginning of each scheduled period.
-Each teacher/supervisor shall record the students' presence or absence and shall report all absences or tardies in the student management system. - c) Contacting parents.
+Each teacher/supervisor shall record the students' presence or absence and shall report all absences or tardies in the student management system.
+Tardiness in excess of ten (10) minutes will constitute, and will be classified as, a class absence. - c) Contacting parents.
 If no parent or person in parental relation is home, the District will contact a parent or person in parental relationship at their place of employment.
 In both situations, if contact is not made with a parent or person in parental relation, a message will be left for the parent or person in parental relation. - d) Each student's attendance record shall include the following information: name, date of birth, names of parents or persons in parental relation; address where student resides; phone numbers where parents or persons in parental relation can be reached; date of enrollment; a record of the student's attendance on each day of scheduled instruction recorded in conformity with the student management Codes shown below; a record of each scheduled day of instruction during which the school is closed for all or part of the day due to extraordinary circumstances.

-Reason Code CV
+Reason Code

-College Visit $\overline{\text{CV}}$
+College Visit Code CV

 Not Enrolled NE

 Truant TRU

 In School Suspension ISS

 Field Trip FLD

 Court Date CRT

 Guidance Appointment GO

 Unexcused UNEX

 Cut Class CUT

 DMV DMV

 Appointment APP

 Death in Family DIF

 Signed Out SO

 Family Emergency F

-Emergency Closing
+Emergency Closing EC

-Emergency Closing Out of School Suspension OSS
+Out of School Suspension OSS

 Illness ILL

 Bus Never Showed BNS

 Tardy TDY

-Co-Curricular Event CCE
+Co-Čurricular Event CCE

 Religious REL

 Music Lessons ML

 Injury INJ

 Academic Testing TEST

 Excused EXC

-LACUSCU LAC